tenjin/tenjin-unity-sdk/README.md

 - If you have your own data anlytics tool, custom callback will allow you to tie the attribution data to your in-game data per device level.
 - Show different app content depending on where the user comes from.
 For example, if user A is attributed to organic and user B is attributed to Facebook and user B is likely to be more engaged with your app, then you want to show a special in-game offer after the user installs the app.
 If you want to discuss more specific use cases, please write to support@tenjin.com.

-:Warning **NOTE: LiveOps Campaigns is a paid feature, so please contact your Tenjin account manager if you would like to get access.
+:warning **NOTE: LiveOps Campaigns is a paid feature, so please contact your Tenjin account manager if you would like to get access.

----
 ## <a id="customer-user-id"></a>Customer User ID

 You can set and get customer user id to send as a parameter on events.